AIAutomationSoftware DevelopmentMachine Learning

 One of the most common hallucination triggers is asking a model to recall facts it doesn't have reliable access to.
 The fix: don't ask models to recall — provide the relevant context via retrieval.
 Retrieval-augmented generation (RAG) constrains the model to information you control, making outputs verifiable against a source.

 This matters especially for business automation involving proprietary data: internal policies, product catalogs, pricing tables, customer records.
-A model that retrieves before generating is far less likely to fabricate than one that reasons from general training.
+A model that retrieves before generating is far less likely to fabricate than one that reasons from general training knowledge alone.

 5. Audit Logging for Every AI Decision